shawnbrown/datatest/docs/how-to/mail-address.rst

 :class:`DataFrame <pandas.DataFrame>`.
 It's important to specify
 ``dtype=str`` to prevent pandas' type inference from loading certain columns using a numeric dtype.
-In some data sets, ZIP Codes could be misidentified as numeric data and loading them into numeric column would strip any leading zeros---corrupting the data you're testing:
+In some data sets, ZIP Codes could be misidentified as numeric data and loading them into a numeric column would strip any leading zeros---corrupting the data you're testing:

 .. code-block:: python